mikprin/md5_calc_api/README.md

 * No mechanism to work when parts are distributed behind the proxy server or firewall (mainly to work in local network).
 Exept database and broker.
 This can be modified in future.
 * No security mechanisms to work in open network.
 (No authorization mechanism.)
 * File reception of API are limited by filesystem which is common across all the system.
-* Not tested in distributed setup
+* Not tested in distributed setup.
+For example when reddis are in the LAN.
+But non localhost redis makes this a little bit pointless.
 * IDs are not secure numbers.
 But can be easily made so by using celery worker ID as ID.

 # TODO